shbxio/CAP/Pre-Requirements/README.md

 **`2.
 Create workspace in Power BI Pro`** <br />
 Power BI is a business analytics tool that allows users to visualize and analyze data from various sources through interactive reports and dashboards.
 You can find out more at the following [link](https://powerbi.microsoft.com/en-us/power-bi-pro/).

 **`3.
-Microsoft Sustainability Manager license`** <br />
+Microsoft Sustainability Manager`** <br />
-Microsoft Sustainability Manager is an extensible solution that unifies data intelligence and provides comprehensive, integrated and automated sustainability management for organizations at every stage of their sustainability development.
+Integrating data intelligence, Microsoft's Sustainability Manager is an automated and comprehensive solution designed to support organizations in their sustainability development at any stage.
+With its extensible capabilities, it unifies sustainability management in a unique way.
 You can find out more at the following [link](https://learn.microsoft.com/en-us/industry/sustainability/sustainability-manager-overview).
 <br />
 Unfortunately, Microsoft Sustainability Manager is not free, but there is an offer for a free 30-day trial.
 You can find out more at the following [link](https://learn.microsoft.com/en-us/industry/sustainability/trial-setup).